itsbrunodev/party-game-sentences/README.md

 ### Example response

-Unlike the `neverHaveIEver` and `truthOrDare` functions, where only a string is returned, the `wouldYouRather` and `trivia` function return a unique object.
+Unlike the `neverHaveIEver` and `truthOrDare` functions, where only a string is returned, the `wouldYouRather` and `trivia` functions return a unique object.

 ```js
 // a "would you rather" response